sunflowerdeath/sinkron/README.md

 # License

-Public domain, see the `LICENCE` file.
+Public domain (with an exception of third-party dependencies), see the `LICENCE` file.